 - Representative Money

-The representative paper money is that money which has hundred percent metallic reserves behind it.
+The representative paper money is that money which has a hundred per cent metallic reserves behind it.
 The government keeps such reserves for the holders of paper money when they demand it.
 The example of representative paper money is American gold and silver certificates, which are guaranteed gold and silver deposits in treasury.
 Another example is Indian gold bullion certificates which were issued in 1927.

 - Convertible Paper Money